sashahe/litiengine/REPORT.md

 ##### 4. Are exceptions taken into account in the given measurements?

+Yes.
 Some of the methods examined, e.g. `storeProperties`, handles exceptions.
 This increased the CC count by one, since it increases the possible paths through the function by one.

 ##### 5. Is the documentation clear w.r.t. all the possible outcomes?